sunlightlabs/eff_scorecard/README.md

-legislative_scorecard
+eff_scorecard
 =====================

-Simple script to calculate scores for legislators based on voting/sponsorship criteria
+Simple script to calculate scores for legislators based on voting/sponsorship criteria.